Decicus/linux-dayz-docker/README.md

 ## Known issues
 - Crashes.
 Server will often crash and "hang".
 I haven't been able to look into _why_, nor how to detect it.
 You'll just have to watch logs and manually restart accordingly (`docker-compose down && docker-compose up -d`).
+    - There doesn't seem to be a good way to really detect it, as the server seems to still respond to "queries" and acting responsive, even if it has crashed.

 ## Setup

-1. Run `./download.sh`, which will start downloading _and validating_ the DayZ server files.
-    - Unless script has been modified to, it will download into the directory: `server_files`
-    - At the time of writing, only DayZ experimental server is supported.
-2. Copy `serverDZ.example.cfg` to a new file called `serverDZ.cfg`.
+1. Copy `serverDZ.example.cfg` to a new file called `serverDZ.cfg`.
 Edit the configuration options as you see fit.
     - **Optional**: Copy extra configuration options from the `serverDZ_extra.example.cfg` file into the `serverDZ.cfg` file you created.
+2. Edit the file `docker-compose.yml` to match your server specs/needs.
+    - Make sure all the paths (volumes), environment variables (for extra configuring) and memory limit matches what you want to limit your system to.
+    - `CPU_COUNT` is practically "thread count" from what I understand.
+Easiest way to get that number is running `nproc`.
-3. Run `docker-compose up -d` to start up the server
+3. Run `docker-compose up -d` to start up the server.
+It will download the server files into `server_files` (unless changed in `docker-compose.yml`).
 4. **Optional**: Run `docker-compose logs -ft` to watch the console/server logs.
 Hit CTRL+C to get out of the logs.

 Once you're done with the server, run `docker-compose down` to shut the server/container down.
 If you wanna boot it back up, just run `docker-compose up -d` again.

+Server updates will run using [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) every time the server is started back up, so it might take a few extra seconds.

 ## Workshop content
 For workshop content, run `./download.sh -w WORKSHOP_ID_HERE`, which will prompt you for your Steam username _and_ a "Workshop mod name".